Goyang International Flower Festival: Ilsan Lake Park

 Ilsan Lake Park is the largest artificial lake in East Asia.
 Visitors can follow the trail by riding a bicycle or enjoying weekend performances and shows.

 Lafesta

 Lafesta is the biggest street-themed shopping center and Korea's only UEC (Urban Entertainment Center) shopping mall.
 Lafesta (Ilsan Myeongdong) is an exclusive shopping center; its outlets include a movie theater, fashion outlets, a food court, a themed café, a game center, a record shop, a book shop and a beauty clinic.

 Onemount

 Onemount is a complex-cultural facility that has nine floors above ground and two underground.
 It is one of the biggest shopping centers in Goyang city.
 It consists of a water park, a snow park, shopping malls and a sports club.
 The water park and snow park are open everyday of the year.
-It contains 125 shopping malls and is not far from Ilsan Lake Park and KINTEX.
+It contains 125 shopping outlets and is not far from Ilsan Lake Park and KINTEX.